 Drug interactions: OSPHENA is primarily metabolized by CYP3A4 and CYP2C9.
 CYP2C19 and other pathways contribute to the metabolism of ospemifene.
 Do not use estrogens or estrogen agonists/antagonists, fluconazole, ketoconazole or rifampin concomitantly with OSPHENA.
 Co-administration of OSPHENA with drugs that inhibit CYP3A4 and CYP2C9 may increase the risk of OSPHENA-related adverse reactions.
-OSPHENA is highly protein bound.
-Use cautiously with highly protein bound drugs as use with other highly protein-bound drugs may lead to increase exposure of that drug or ospemifene.
+OSPHENA is highly protein-bound.
+Use cautiously with highly protein-bound drugs as use with other highly protein-bound drugs may lead to increased exposure of that drug or ospemifene.

 For U.S. Healthcare Professionals Only